 There are around 8,000 Shopify apps to choose from — you can view them all in the Shopify app store.
 The apps let you add functionality to your Shopify store, or integrate it with popular services (Mailchimp, Xero, Amazon etc.).

-In my experience, apps you’ll commonly need — due to certain bits of functionality not being available ‘out of the box’ from Shopify — include:
+In my experience, apps that you’ll commonly need — due to certain bits of functionality not being available ‘out of the box’ from Shopify — include:

 - image resizing apps